stefanpems/stefanpems.github.io/_posts/2022-05-09-How to verify the effective use of Customer Managed Keys.md

 /subscriptions/<<subscription-id>>/resourcegroups/<<rg-name>>/providers/Microsoft.Storage/storageAccounts/staccsecuritylabwe001
 {: .notice}

 By writing a custom KQL query as shown above, it is possible to parse the exact information desired (key name, version, etc...) and filter on any time range containing data.
-Instead of writing a custom KQL query, it is also possible to leverage the information provided in the built-in "Insights" page of the Azure Key Vault resource.
+Instead of writing a custom KQL query, it is also possible to leverage the information provided in the built-in "Insights" page of the Azure Key Vault resource, on the "Operations" tab.
+The KQL query behind this table can be easily accessed and taken as a starting point for further customizations.

 ![keyvault-insights](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-05-09-How%20to%20verify%20the%20effective%20use%20of%20Customer%20Managed%20Keys/kvworkbook.png)